 Databricks Runtime ML also includes all of the capabilities of the Databricks workspace, such as:

 Data exploration, management, and governance.

 Automation support including Delta Live Tables, Databricks Jobs, and APIs.

 Integrated MLflow for model development tracking, model deployment and serving, and real-time inference.

-For complete information about using Databricks for machine learning and deep learning, see Databricks Machine Learning guide.
+For complete information about using Databricks for machine learning and deep learning, see Introduction to Databricks Machine Learning.